When the Losers Write History

 What We Inherit From the Past

-Power, Progress & The American Present Part 1: Power & Memory This essay begins with a thorough examination of the relationship between power and memory.
+Part 1: Power & Memory This essay begins with a thorough examination of the relationship between power and memory.
 History is not merely a record of events; it reflects the authority of those who determine what is preserved, emphasized, or obscured.
 By interrogating how narratives are constructed and institutionalized, this series explores who controls the stories of the past — and how that control shapes the present.
-The 1995 movie Braveheart opens not with a bloody battle, but with a stern warning to posterity.
+Power, Progress & The American Present The 1995 movie Braveheart opens not with a bloody battle, but with a stern warning to posterity.
 The film features panoramic views of the Scottish Highlands, a vast, rugged…

 Contact information